Conchylicultor/DeepQA/README.md

 ### Web interface

 Once trained, it's possible to chat with it using a more user friendly interface.
-The server will look at the model present on `save/model-server/model.ckpt`.
+The server will look at the model copied to `save/model-server/model.ckpt`.
 The first time you want to use it, you'll need to configure it with:

 ```bash
 export CHATBOT_SECRET_KEY="my-secret-key"